ORDER NOW AND RECEIVE SIGNED, LOW NUMBER

 To prove he doesn’t have a one-track (or even two-track) mind, James R. "Jim" Jones co-authored this book with former ESPN and AWA wrestling personality Larry Nelson.
 Free U.S. shipping.

-ALL ABOARD!
-All the fun is getting there!
+REVISED FOR 2023!
 For 38 years, from 1892 to 1930, the six-mile Bristol Railroad was among the busiest lumber product haulers in the United States.
 Bristol Manufacturing Company was shipping boxcar loads of locally made caskets from their plant along the New Haven River to the Bristol village train station and all points of the compass via the connecting Rutland Railroad at New Haven Junction, Vermont.
-Author and filmmaker James R. “Jim” Jones proudly presents this meticulously researched, profusely illustrated 200-page chronicle on the life and times of rural Vermont from the 1850s to now.
-Signed, numbered copies of this quality 200 page 8-1/2" x 11" LIMITED EDITION soft cover, perfect-bound BOOK are only $29.95 with FREE U.S. SHIPPING!
+Author and filmmaker James R. “Jim” Jones proudly presents this meticulously researched, profusely illustrated 202-page chronicle on the life and times of rural Vermont from the 1850s to the controversial move of New Haven Junction station from trackside to the town offices last year.
+Signed, numbered copies of this quality 202 page 8-1/2" x 11" LIMITED EDITION soft cover, perfect-bound BOOK are only $29.95 with FREE U.S. SHIPPING!
 Save $10!
 Don’t snooze and lose.

 Keeseville, Ausable Chasm & Lake Champlain Railroad: Adirondack Mountain Gateway (by James R. Jones)